Ultrafast Cathodoluminescence Spectroscopy with Coherent Electron-Driven Photon Sources

 Project Overview

 Within the context of our ERC Starting Grant "NanoBeam," we have established and proposed an electron-probe technique that not only allows us to explore dynamics at nanometer spatial and femtosecond temporal resolutions but also does so at a low cost.
-Unlike state-of-the-art ultrafast electron microscopy, our method does not rely on external laser excitations but rather on internal electron-driven photon sources.

 Methodology

 To visualize the decoherence dynamics in a variety of systems, we plan to merge the electron-driven photon sources with a cathodoluminescence spectroscopy setup based on optical fiber technology.
+The systems we aim to explore include:

 Our electron-driven photon sources are designed to facilitate a high photon yield, allowing for optimal investigation of nonlinear processes.

-1. Mapping the decoherence dynamics of quantum emitters coupled to photonic structures
+1. Quantum emitters coupled to photonic structures

 2. Optical excitations in two-dimensional materials